 Findings of ATRT1

 ATRT1 found that, as the peak decision-making entity within ICANN, ultimate responsibility for ensuring the highest possible levels of transparency and accountability necessarily reside with the Board.
-ATRT1 also observed that the vast majority of the Board’s deliberations re based upon organizational conventions.
+ATRT1 also observed that the vast majority of the Board’s deliberations were based upon organizational conventions.
 Significant policy issues were identified and determined based upon the practices established over time, not according to codified procedures or requirements.
 ATRT1 also noted that the absence of clear, codified guidelines, procedures or processes relating to Board decisions only serves to escalate stakeholders’ concerns and could lead to disenfranchisement and disengagement.

 ATRT1 Recommendation 7.2